Guardhouse Docents and Bird Stewards

 Black Skimmers, Least Terns, American Oystercatchers, White Ibis, Brown Pelicans, Wilson’s Plovers, Sandwich Terns, Royal Terns, Pelicans, Laughing Gulls and many more have nested on the Refuge islands and beaches.
 Beautiful wading birds grace the shoreline including the seldom seen white morph Reddish Egret.

 Most people don’t know that our birds nest on the beaches.
-They know about the sea turtles but not the birds.
+They are familiar that sea turtles nest, but not the birds.
+Interested beach visitors ask why we are sitting under an umbrellas with beach chairs and binoculars.
+Then they discover the roped off bird areas.
 As stewards, we help educate beach visitors about the beach nesting birds.
-Beach visitors are very interested in why we are sitting there and really enjoy seeing the chicks through our scopes or binoculars.
-When people recognize the roped off bird areas like they recognize the sea turtle nests, our birds will have a chance.
-Stewards keep their eyes open for dogs on the beaches.
+We keep our eyes open for dogs on the beaches.
 Dogs can decimate a nesting colony in just a few minutes.
 We also keep alert for beach visitors who unknowingly wander into closed areas.
 Stewards do make a difference for a nesting colony.
 You can make a difference.